 To fully understand link targets, you need to understand URLs and file paths.
 This section gives you the information you need to achieve this.

 URLs use paths to find files.
-Paths specify where in the filesystem the file you are interested in is located.
-Let's look at a simple example of a directory structure (see the creating-hyperlinks directory.)
+Paths specify where the file you're interested in is located in the filesystem.
+Let's look at an example of a directory structure, see the creating-hyperlinks directory.

 The root of this directory structure is called

 creating-hyperlinks.
-When working locally with a web site, you will have one directory that the whole site goes inside.
+When working locally with a web site, you'll have one directory that contains the entire site.
 Inside the root, we have an

 index.html file and a